-King George V playing fields, the recently built Community Centre, and Parish car park;
+King George V playing fields, the modern Community Centre, and Parish car park;

-Convenience store, tea shop, part time veterinary surgery, florist, and clothing shop – located at ‘The Old Workshops’, The Dene
+Convenience store, tea shop, clothing shop & hair salon – located at ‘The Old Workshops’, The Dene

 The George & Dragon Public House in Hurstbourne Tarrant, and The Crown Public House in Upton;